release-engineering/pubtools-ami/docs/push.rst

     --aws-secret-key secret_key \
     staged:/stage/ami/root

-All the AMIs in the given source path will be verified for provider and product combination in RHSM and then uploaded to AWS for the accounts of the region the image is pushed to or the default accounts.
+All the AMIs in the given source path will be uploaded to AWS for the accounts of the region the image is pushed to or the default accounts.